Non-Degree / Dates: 8-26 January 2024

 Teacher(s)

-Anna Kuznetsova – MA in History and a PhD researcher working on the research on ethnopolitical institutions in Finno-Ugric regions.
+Anna Kuznetsova is a MA in History and a PhD researcher working on the research on ethnopolitical institutions in Finno-Ugric regions.
 Anna was also the Head of the Estonian NGO Hõimulõimed and the Board member of the NGO Fenno-Ugria, dealing with developing and promoting Finno-Ugric cultures and cooperation.

 Timetable

-Lecture: Origin and history of the Finno-Ugric peoples.
-Socio-economic situations and modern political developments in Russian Finno-Ugric regions.
+14 January at 14:30 – 16:00 – Lecture: Origin and history of the Finno-Ugric peoples.
+Socio-economic situations and modern political developments in Russian Finno-Ugric regions

 Participants